kodigitaccount/Agentic-AI/README.md

-# OVERVIEW OF AGENTICI AI
+# OVERVIEW OF AGENTIC AI
 - LangGraph is a library for building stateful, multi-actor applications with LLMs, used to create agent and multi-agent workflows.
 Check out an introductory tutorial here.

 - LangGraph is inspired by Pregel and Apache Beam.
 The public interface draws inspiration from NetworkX.
 LangGraph is built by LangChain Inc, the creators of LangChain, but can be used without LangChain.